DavidVorick/CredibleConfessions/README.md

 ## Future Work

-The authors of this software are working on an update that will transition from using AOS signatures to using bulletproofs.
-The use of bulletproofs will allow us to mix many different types of public keys into a single signature.
+The authors of this software are working on two parallel cryptographic improvements.
+The first will add support for AOS signatures over multiple elliptic curves at the same time.
+This will expand the set of authors that could be included in a ring, for example allowing cryptocurrency public keys to be included in rings.

+The second will allow proving the validity of a EdDSA signature in zero knowledge.
+Along with a proof of membership of the public key in the ring, this will support much larger ring to proof size ratios and will allow users to use existing software or hardware to generate the signature.

+Eventually, the authors plan to unify these feature sets to support zero knowledge proofs of signature validity for multiple signature protocols in a single proof.
 Ambitiously, we could produce ring signatures that contain ed25519 keys, RSA keys, and ECDSA keys all in the same ring.
 There is no ETA for this update currently.

 The current software only supports using ssh keys for signing.
 An easy first extension would be to support other forms of ed25519 keys as well.
 Pull